1. Kom igång

 To enable a hook script, put a file in the

-hooks subdirectory of your Git directory that is named appropriately and is executable.
+hooks subdirectory of your .git directory that is named appropriately (without any extension) and is executable.

 From that point forward, it should be called.